yermancinto/SDCND_PID_controller/README.md

 * [X] Reflection: The description of the code is included above.
 As mentioned before, the final hyperparameters are choosen based on the tolerance criteria (<0.01)

-* [X] Simulation: No tire may leaves the drivable portion of the track surface.
+* [X] Simulation: No tire leaves the drivable portion of the track surface.
+Slow but safe implementation...
- The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).